Chainode/CelestiaTools/ExposeCelestiaBridgeMetrics.md

 ```
 wget https://github.com/Chainode/CelestiaTools/blob/main/celbridge_export
 ```
 In this repo you can also find the code of the compiled binary, in the file `celbridge_export.go`.
 This means you can clone this repo, modify the code as you wish and compile it yourself.
-For this a Go version higher than `go1.16.7` is recommended.
+For this code Go 1.19.7 was used and is recommended.
 Based on your local Go version, certain dependencies will require an update.

 The binary has the following flags:
 ```